5monkeys/djedi-cms/djedi-react/README.md

 `object` Default: See below.

 The backend allows customizing defaults and separators for the node URIs.
-If you do, you need to make the same customizations in djedi-react.
+If you do that, you need to make the same customizations in djedi-react.

 This is the default value: